simon-epfl/notes-ba3-simon/probastats/resume.typ

 = Convergence

-From the strongest to the weakest?
+From the strongest to the weakest

 == in mean square